uvdesk/community-skeleton/guide-apache2.md

 With apache server installed & running, you should now be able to load web reources from your server.
 You can check this by accessing your server IP on your web browser.

-Update Apache document root file (Optional)
+Update Apache document root file (optional)
 -----------------

 8. Before we move further, lets take care of a few things first: